mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 165 - Empty Exception Blocks/readme.md

 * * *

 > Optimization hinders evolution.
 Everything should be built top-down, except the first time.
-Simplicity does not precede complexity, but follows it.
+Simplicity doesn't precede complexity, but follows it.

 _Alan Perlis_